Tishanth-07/Tishanth-07/README.md

 <p align="center">
   <strong>🚀 Eager to Launch My Career!</strong><br/>
-  As an aspiring Software Engineer, I’m passionate about applying my skills to real-world challenges and learning from industry experts.
-I’m seeking internship opportunities to contribute to innovative projects and grow within a dynamic IT team.
-Let’s connect to discuss how I can add value to your organization!
+  I am an aspiring **Software Engineer** passionate about applying my skills to real-world challenges.
+Actively seeking **internship opportunities** to contribute to innovative projects, enhance my expertise, and grow within a dynamic IT team.
+Let’s connect and explore how I can add value to your organization!
 </p>